 Introduction to Groton, Connecticut

 The City of Groton, Connecticut, in New London county, is 37 miles SE of Manchester, Connecticut and 87 miles SW of Boston, Massachusetts.
-Part of the surrounding New London - Norwich metro area, Groton is home to some 10,010 residents.
-Note: The Towm of Groton, which includes the City of Groton within it, contains about 40,000 residents.
+It is part of the surrounding New London - Norwich metro area.

 The Nehantic Indians were the first inhabitants in the area now known as Groton.
 The Pequots arrived later, and were the first to encounter European settlers.
 The community of Groton was established as a city when it was separated from New London, and officially incorporated in 1705.
 Groton was named after a town in England.
 The General Dynamics branch of the Electric Boat company is in Groton providers jobs to many people in the region.
 It has been designing and producing submarines for the Navy since 1899.